JackDca/Mailpilewiki/Accounts.md

 ## Implementation

 Accounts are manipulated using the /profiles/ API endpoints and the primary storage for an Account is a Mailpile VCard (kind=profile).
-Accounts inherit basic VCard semantics, but each account may also have:
+Accounts inherit basic VCard semantics, but each account SHOULD also have:

 * A dedicated Tag (x-mailpile-profile-tag)
 * Zero or more Mail Sources (x-mailpile-profile-source)